Safe Cars

 - can reduce the likelihood of a crash occurring.

-- 5-stars for Overall Safety rating
+- 5 stars for Overall Safety rating

-- 5-stars for Driver Protection rating, and
+- 5 stars for Driver Protection rating

-- At least 4-stars for Other Road User Safety and Crash Avoidance.
+- at least 4 stars for Other Road User Safety and Crash Avoidance.

-Download the Used Car Safety Rating brochure.
+Download the Used Car Safety Ratings 2025 brochure (PDF, 5.1 MB).

 Car safety features

-Most modern cars give protection through:
+Most modern cars give protection through active and passive safety systems:

 Active safety features